 Here, we’ve put together a list of the common things that helps relieve your snoring.

-Sorry to say it but this is the big one.
-Losing weight, especially around the neck area, can significantly help your snoring.
+Sorry to say it but this is the big one – there is a strong link between snoring and weight (Ref.
+1 ).
+Losing weight, especially around the neck area, can significantly help your snoring (Ref.
+2 ).

 Not sleeping on your back

-Stopping sleeping on your back is a good idea if you are a snorer.
+Stopping sleeping on your back is a good idea if you are a snorer (Ref.
+3 ).
 Back sleeping probably adds to the closing of the airway by the position of the tongue.
 Whilst it is hard to control your sleeping position – you can try to position yourself with pillows or investing in a body position pillow.

 Snorers will often be well aware that alcohol certainly makes their snoring worse.
-Alcohol is a relaxant and this encourages the ‘floppiness’ to the pharyngeal tissue making you more likely to snore.
+Alcohol is a relaxant and this encourages the ‘floppiness’ to the pharyngeal tissue making you more likely to snore (Ref.
+4 ).
 Cutting back on your alcohol will help.

-Exercise has an independent effect on snoring.
+Lack of exercise is an independent risk factor for snoring (Ref.
+5 ).
 By undertaking some daytime exercise, you are less likely to snore at night.
 This is not due to any weight loss benefit which will also come as a bonus if you keep it up.

-In a similar vain to alcohol, cigarettes can add to snoring.
+In a similar vain to alcohol, cigarettes can add to snoring (Ref.
+6 ).
 Multiple chemicals exist in cigarette smoke and it isn’t exactly clear which one is causative.
 Whilst it is also possible to it relaxing muscles it probably effects the pharynx by an increase in inflammation and mucus.

 So you can see how there are easy remedies for snoring available.
 Snoring has links to many illnesses and and it is worth considering this carefully and addressing you problem.
 Please explore How to Stop Snoring Without Medication too